 Specify a cell's type

-The three available types are:
+The following are the three available types:

 - Raw NBConvert—The notebook will not process content in a Raw NBConvert cell.
 This cell type is rarely used.

 The Heading cell type is also available in the drop-down list.
 However, this cell type is no longer used in Jupyter notebook environments.
 Clicking this cell type will turn the cell into a Markdown cell and append an number sign (#), which denotes a top-level heading in Markdown.